Pregnancy Education Companion: week 26

 Part 1: Things that are relevant to your pregnancy now

-Gestational Diabetes: Glucose Tolerance test (GTT)
+Gestational diabetes: Glucose Tolerance test (GTT)

 An oral Glucose Tolerance Test is used to check for elevated blood sugars.
-For this test you will need to:

-• have your first blood test
+• you’ll have your first blood test

 Part 2: Things to consider